christopher5106/vagrant-node-simple/README.md

 # Simple Chef Cookbook for NodeJS on Ubuntu 14.04 for Vagrant [complementary to OpsWorks NodeJS cookbook]

 This recipe enables to deploy of a NodeJS app in your Vagrant box.
-It is complementary to [Opsworks NodeJS cookebook](https://github.com/aws/opsworks-cookbooks/tree/release-chef-11.10/opsworks_nodejs) : recipes `vagrant-node-simple::deploy`,`vagrant-node-simple::install`,`vagrant-node-simple:start` are equivalent to `opsworks_nodejs:default`, `deploy:nodejs`, and parametrization of an Opsworks app is the same as the parametrization of the environment's JSON.
+It is complementary to [Opsworks NodeJS cookebook](https://github.com/aws/opsworks-cookbooks/tree/release-chef-11.10/opsworks_nodejs) for Opsworks deployment : recipes `vagrant-node-simple::deploy`,`vagrant-node-simple::install`,`vagrant-node-simple:start` are equivalent to `opsworks_nodejs:default`, `deploy:nodejs`, and parametrization of an Opsworks app is the same as the parametrization of the environment's JSON.

 ###Usage :